kubesonde/kubesonde/README.md

 To fetch the results, you need to use the following commands:

 `kubectl --namespace kubesonde port-forward deployment.apps/kubesonde-controller-manager 2709`.
-This command creates a port mapping between your local computer and the kubesonde deployment.
+This command creates a port mapping between your local computer and the Kubesonde deployment.

 `curl localhost:2709/probes > <output-file>.json`.
-This command gets the probe result and stores it to an output file.
+This command gets the probe result and stores it in an output file.

 ### 5. View results

-Navigate to the [current kubesonde website](https://testksonde.netlify.app/) and upload the generated file to see the results.
+Navigate to the [kubesonde website](https://kubesonde.jackops.dev) and upload the generated file to see the results.

 ## Credits